jingxiang-z/CSKnowledgeHub/CONTRIBUTING.md

 ## Licensing

-This project is licensed under Apache License 2.0.
+This project is licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
 By contributing, you agree your contributions will be licensed under the same terms.

 ## Getting help